JosephABudd/amgine/README.md

 # amgine

+## July 26, 2023

+This library might be finished.

 ## July 18, 2023

 amgine is a poly numberic substituion cypher. ( Similar to the poly alphabetic substition cyphers children create in grade school for passing secret messages around. )